Ozone Garden

 The Earth Science Week website has a lesson plan for teachers entitled “Plant an Ozone Monitoring Garden” with step-by-step directions on how to plant through how to monitor the garden.
 This issue of Science Scope (a publication of the National Science Teachers Association) gives another comprehensive teaching plan for students to observe and collect data on ozone damage to plants.

-Hands on the Land provides a clearinghouse for government employees and teachers to find detailed data on the collaborations 10 gardens.
+Hands on the Land provides a clearinghouse for government employees and teachers to find detailed data on ozone gardens.